Board & Management Bios

 Thomas C. Malone

-Mark Finger, Managing Director/CEO of Audiovox German Holdings, has been in the audio business since 1987, holding a variety of positions in the consumer electronics industry in Europe.
-Prior to VOXX International, Finger worked from 1987 until 1992 for Magnat, where he began in sales and advanced into a management role for a number of different departments.
-In 1992 Finger became Managing Director/CEO for International Jensen at Recoton German Holdings and maintained this position when VOXX International acquired Recoton German Holdings and became Audiovox German Holdings.
+Mark Finger is the Managing Director/CEO of Audiovox German Holdings.
+He has been in the audio business since 1987 and held a variety of positions in the consumer electronics industry in Europe.
+Before VOXX International, Finger worked for Magnat between 1987-1992, where he began in sales and ended in a management role for a handful of different departments.
+By 1992, Finger became Managing Director/CEO for International Jensen at Recoton German Holdings.
+He maintained this position when VOXX International acquired Recoton German Holdings and became Audiovox German Holdings.

 Finger is presently responsible for all of Audiovox German Holdings, which includes five active business operations such as the recent acquisitions of Schwaiger, Oehlbach, and Incar.
 Additionally, he supervises the marketing of products under seven international brands.
 Finger manages all business affairs for Audiovox German Holdings including brand positioning, acquisition of companies, marketing, sourcing, manufacturing, product development, sales, and distribution.
 He is on the Board of Directors of CCTL, Car Communications Holdings (Hirschmann).